-MAZENGHI.\
+MAZENGHI.

-On! foster-nurse of man's abandoned glory, Since Athens, its great mother, sunk in splendour; Thou shadowest forth that mighty shape in story, As ocean its wrecked fanes, severe yet tender:- The light-invested angel Poesy Was drawn from the dim world to welcome thee.
+Oh! foster-nurse of man's abandoned glory, Since Athens, its great mother, sunk in splendour; Thou shadowest forth that mighty shape in story, As ocean its wrecked fanes, severe yet tender:-The light-invested angel Poesy Was drawn from the dim world to welcome thee.
 And thou in painting didst transcribe all taught By loftiest meditations; marble knew The sculptor's fearless soul-and as he wrought, The grace of his own power and freedom grew.
 And more than all, heroic, just, sublime Thou wert among the false-was this thy crime?

-Yes; and on Pisa's marble walls the twine

-Of direst weeds hangs garlanded-the snake

-Inhabits its wrecked palaces;-in thine

-A beast of subtler venom now doth make

-Its lair, and sits amid their glories overthrown,

-And thus thy victim's fate is as thine own.

-• This fragment refers to an event, told in Sismodi's Histoire des Republiques Italiennes, which occurred during the war when Florence finally subdued Pisa, and reduced it to a province.
-The opening stanzas are addressed to the conquering city.

-The sweetest flowers are ever frail and rare,

-And love and freedom blossom but to wither;

-And good and ill like vines entangled are,

-So that their grapes may oft be plucked together;-

-Divide the vintage ere thou drink, then make

-Thy heart rejoice for dead Mazenghi's sake.
+Yes: and on Pisa's marble walls the twine Of direst weeds hangs garlanded-the snake Inhabits its wrecked palaces;--in thine A beast of subtler venom now doth make Its lair, and sits amid their glories overthrown, And thus thy victim's fate is as thine own.
+The sweetest flowers are ever frail and rare, And love and freedom blossom but to wither; And good and ill like vines entangled are, So that their grapes may off be plucked together;-Divide the vintage ere thou drink, then make Thy heart rejoice for dead Mazenghi's sake.
 No record of his crime remains in story, But if the morning bright as evening shone, It was some high and holy deed, by glory Pursued into forgetfulness, which won From the blind crowd he made secure and free The patriot's meed, toil, death, and infamy.
 For when by sound of trumpet was declared A price upon his life, and there was set A penalty of blood on all who shared So much of water with him as might wet His lips, which speech divided not-he went Alone, as you may guess, to banishment.

-Amid the mountains, like a hunted beast,

-He hid himself, and hunger, cold, and toil,

-Month after month endured; it was a feast

-Whene'er he found those globes of deep red gold

-Which in the woods the strawberry-tree doth bear,

-Suspended in their emerald atmosphere.
+Amid the mountains, like a hunted beast, He hid himself, and hunger, cold, and toil, Month after month endured; it was a feast Whene'er he found those globes of deep red gold Which in the woods the strawberry-tree doth bear, Suspended in their emerald atmosphere.
+And in the roofless huts of vast morasses, Deserted by the fever-stricken serf,

-And in the roofless huts of vast morasses, Deserted by the fever-stricken serf, All overgrown with reeds and long rank grasses, And hillocks heaped of moss-inwoven turf, And where the huge and speckled aloe made, Rooted in stones, a broad and pointed shade,

-He housed himself.
+All overgrown with reeds and long rank grasses, And hillocks heaped of moss-inwoven turf, And where the huge and speckled aloe made, Rooted in stones, a broad and pointed shade, He housed himself.
 There is a point of strand Near Vada's tower and town; and on one side The treacherous marsh divides it from the land, Shadowed by pine and ilex forests wide, And on the other creeps eternally, Through muddy weeds, the shallow, sullen sea.